 Students on exchange will be considered full-time students for the purpose of educational loan obligations.
-If, for other valid reasons. certification of student status is necessary, the central records office will prepare a letter bearing the college seal.
+If, for other valid reasons, certification of student status is necessary, the central records office will prepare a letter bearing the college seal.

-All students, including those on exchange, are automatically enrolled in the Hampshire College health insurance through Gallagher Koster.
+All students, including those on exchange, are automatically enrolled in the Hampshire College health insurance plan through Gallagher Koster.
 Medical care coverage is outlined in the college insurance company brochure and on the student financial services website.
 Exchange students are required to have insurance.
-Some exchange programs may have additional, country specific, insurance requirements.
-Students have the option to waive the college's insurance if they are covered under another acceptable insurance plan; students who will be studying outside of the United States will need to confirm their private carrier will cover them internationally.
+Some exchange programs may have additional, country-specific insurance requirements.
+Students have the option to waive Hampshire's insurance if they are covered under another acceptable insurance plan; students who will be studying outside of the United States will need to confirm that their private carrier will cover them internationally.

-Students on exchange are not entitled to use any Hampshire College or Five College facilities.
-Specifically, this involves the library; Five College libraries; the Hampshire College or University of Massachusetts Amherst Health Services; the Robert Crown Center; Outdoors Program and Recreational Athletics college-sponsored trips; enrolling; teaching or auditing Hampshire or Five College interchange courses; having a job on campus; or having a validated Hampshire ID card.
+Students on exchange, regardless of start or end dates of the program, are not entitled to use any Hampshire College or Five College facilities.
+Specifically, this involves the library; Five College libraries; the Hampshire College or University of Massachusetts Amherst Health and Counseling Services; the Robert Crown Center; Outdoors Program and Recreational Athletics college-sponsored trips; enrolling in, teaching, or auditing Hampshire or Five College interchange courses; having a job on campus; or having a validated Hampshire ID card.

-Students on exchange during the fall semester may only enroll in January term courses if they receive special permission from the dean of academic support and advising.
+Students on exchange during the fall semester may enroll in oncampus January term courses only if they receive special permission from the dean of academic support and advising.
 Students are expected to register for and complete the January term class that is relevant to their divisional work.
-Fall term Hampshire Exchange participants who obtain this permission will not be required to pay additional tuition fees, however, they will be assessed housing and board fees on a program by program basis.
+Fall term Hampshire Exchange participants who obtain this permission will not be required to pay additional tuition fees; however, they will be assessed housing and board fees on a program by program basis.